 This week, the core team completed over 40 hours managing volunteer work reviews, handling emails, overseeing social media accounts, supporting web development, and identifying and integrating bug fixes for the Highest Good Network.
 The team also interviewed and onboarded new volunteer team members.
 Additionally, they produced and integrated the video above, which highlights how maximizing sustainable living access serves as a foundational element of One Community’s broader mission.
 The following images showcase highlights of this work.

 Pooja Kulkarni (UI/UX Designer) continued her work by advancing the Governance Platform experience on the Highest Good Network through refining both content and visual design to improve clarity, usability, and consistency.
 She focused on reviewing and editing detailed proposal screens, ensuring that complex elements such as discussion stages, proposal content, and decision workflows were clearly structured and easy to understand.
 She enhanced analytics and group health dashboards to more effectively communicate participation metrics and consensus insights.
-In addition, Pooja improved the presentation of various proposal stages, including discussion groups, focus group reviews, and approval workflows, aligning each component with the broader governance framework.
+In addition, Pooja also improved the presentation of various proposal stages, including discussion groups, focus group reviews, and approval workflows, aligning each component with the broader governance framework.
 She ensured that all screens maintained a cohesive design language while accurately reflecting the structured decision-making process.
 Her work emphasized readability, intuitive navigation, and consistency across the platform, reducing complexity and improving user comprehension.
 Overall, her contributions strengthened the platform’s ability to support transparent and organized governance processes.
 This work contributes to maximizing sustainable living access; the images below highlight key aspects of her work.

 Yagna Reddy Badvel (Data Analyst and Team Administrator) continued to support structured administrative and tracking operations on the Highest Good Network by performing detailed reviews and updates to maintain accuracy, consistency, and workflow clarity.
 Yagna reviewed time logs to ensure alignment with assigned action items and deadlines, identifying discrepancies, flagging abnormalities, and following up with team members to correct entries while keeping Jae informed.
 He also audited Phase 2 tracking sheets by checking tasks for missing information, incorrect dropdown selections, outdated statuses, and formatting issues, refining task descriptions, fixing broken or duplicate links, updating filters, and organizing the sheets for clarity and usability.
 In addition, he ensured that all tracking systems remained accurate, well-structured, and aligned with current project requirements, improving overall efficiency and transparency.
 This work serves as a foundation for maximizing sustainable living access.
 The images below show some of his work.

-The Administration Team’s summary, which covers their work on the Highest Good Network, was managed by Prudhvi Marpina (Data Analyst) and includes Adhya Rastogi (Business Analyst), Divanshu Bakshi (Team Admin), Hemanth Sai Venkata Srinivasa Kumar Nidamanuru (Administrative Assistant), Leo Lishin Shiu (Software Engineer), Manish Kanuri (Data Scientist), Mridul Bhushan (Volunteer Project Strategy Analyst and Team Administrator), Olawunmi “Ola” Ijisesan (Administrative and Management Support), Priyanshi Sharma (Data Analyst and Team Administrator), Rachna Malav (Data Analyst), Rishitha Adepu (Administrator), Sai Keerthi Domakonda (System Administrator), Sai Sree Dongari (Data Analyst), Sayantan Paul (Frontend Tester and Software Team Administrator), Shreya Shetty (Data Analyst), and Sudarshan Raju Chintalapati Venkata (Data Analyst).
+The Administration Team’s summary, covering their work on the Highest Good Network, was managed by Prudhvi Marpina (Data Analyst) and includes Adhya Rastogi (Business Analyst), Divanshu Bakshi (Team Admin), Hemanth Sai Venkata Srinivasa Kumar Nidamanuru (Administrative Assistant), Leo Lishin Shiu (Software Engineer), Manish Kanuri (Data Scientist), Mridul Bhushan (Volunteer Project Strategy Analyst and Team Administrator), Olawunmi “Ola” Ijisesan (Administrative and Management Support), Priyanshi Sharma (Data Analyst and Team Administrator), Rachna Malav (Data Analyst), Rishitha Adepu (Administrator), Sai Keerthi Domakonda (System Administrator), Sai Sree Dongari (Data Analyst), Sayantan Paul (Frontend Tester and Software Team Administrator), Shreya Shetty (Data Analyst), and Sudarshan Raju Chintalapati Venkata (Data Analyst).
 The Administration Team supports the Highest Good Network, a tool designed to track and measure progress while developing systems that contribute to maximizing sustainable living access.
 Through administrative support, documentation, testing, training, recruitment, analytics, and content management, the team helps advance this mission, aligning with One Community’s vision of building a replicable and sustainable future model.

 Leo compiled team summaries, reviewed analytics data, and ensured consistency across blog updates.
 Manish completed PR reviews, supported blog coordination, and ensured contributor acknowledgment accuracy.
 Mridul managed social media publishing, updated analytics dashboards, and prepared blog content for publication.
 Ola organized scheduling, updated KPI analytics, and maintained structured administrative workflows.
 These coordinated activities strengthen collaboration, accountability, and system reliability in support of maximizing sustainable living access.